When the weather refuses to cooperate, indoor playgrounds save the day

 Southwest Ohio is packed with indoor play spaces for toddlers, big kids, sensory-seekers, climbers, and adventure lovers.
-Whether you want soft play, a multi-level climbing structure, a ninja course, or a sensory gym—there’s an indoor playground perfect for your family.
+Whether you want soft play, a multi-level climbing structure, a ninja course, or a sensory gym, there’s an indoor playground for your family.

-This guide highlights the top indoor playgrounds across Cincinnati and Dayton, plus a few bonus destinations that are worth the drive.
+This guide covers the best indoor playgrounds across Cincinnati and Dayton, plus a few bonus destinations worth the drive.

 Indoor Playgrounds in Cincinnati